A practical investigation of how comedy works, by a well-respected practitioner and teacher. With a Foreword by Toby Jones.

 The book opens with an analysis of the different kinds of laughter that can be provoked by performance.
 This is followed by the main part of the book: games and exercises devised to demonstrate and investigate the whole range of comic possibilities open to a performer.

-Why Is That So Funny? will be invaluable to teachers and performers and fascinating for anyone interested in how comedy works.
+Why Is That So Funny? is an invaluable book for teachers and performers, and a fascinating read for anyone interested in how comedy works.